cosmoart/Where-in-the-world/README.md

 # Where in the World?

 A website that allows you to search information about countries.
 This is a solution to the [REST Countries API with color theme switcher challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca).
+Made with the [Rest Countries API](https://restcountries.com)

 [Solution][solution-url] .
 [Live Page][live-page]